1Amal/1amal.github.io/fullProjectList.md

 ### Project: resume-creator

-- Description: Small React based application where users can input their information and generate a resume
+- Description: Small React based application where users can input their information and generate a resume which can be printed or saved as a PDF using the browser print dialog.
 - Front End Stack: React (Functional Components and Hooks), JavaScript (ES6+), HTML5 & CSS3
 - Back End Stack: N/a
 - GitHub Repository URL: https://github.com/amaldevelops/resume-creator